Back to Witchweb Back to Immigration Home Page Contact Carolyn

 I finally came up with a solution of sorts.
 I bought one of those harness things you see on little yappy dog carried by ladies of a certain type.
 Our harness was bright pink.
 Then I got the longest extendible leash I could find and attached that.
 Then we put the whole thing on the cat.

 Church was not terrible impressed but after some sniffing and nudging she settled down with the harness ok.
 The problems came at the rest stops.
-You can feel very very silly indeed " walking" a cat who is wearing a bright pink harness on a 20 foot leash and trying to pretend that you are not looking to see if she is " doing her business".
-I am not sure that she ever did " perform" but I can"t believe she held it all the way to Winnipeg.....which can really set you wondering about what might still be behind the seat of the rental truck......
+You can feel very very silly indeed 'walking' a cat who is wearing a bright pink harness on a 20 foot leash and trying to pretend that you are not looking to see if she is 'doing her business'.
+I am not sure that she ever did 'perform' but I can't believe she held it all the way to Winnipeg.....which can really set you wondering about what might still be behind the seat of the rental truck......

-Incidentally, Church is so named because our eldest son is a Stephen King fan....and no I do not want to know the details..I haven't seen the film or read the book.
-SusieDog is so named because she was just so cute as a puppy for some reason the name Susie jumped into my mind (a brave jump for any thought).....My sister Susie has yet to forgive me for naming a dog after her......
+Incidentally, Church was so named because our eldest son is a Stephen King fan....and no I do not want to know the details..I haven't seen the film or read the book.
+SusieDog was so named because she was just so cute as a puppy for some reason the name Susie jumped into my mind (a brave jump for any thought).....My sister Susie has yet to forgive me for naming a dog after her......

 After six and a half hours of solid driving...not counting the time spent attempting to relieve the animals.....we decided to stop for the night.
-We found a hotel but they did not allow pets in the room so we fed and waters both animals and locked them in the cab of the U-Haul.
+We found a hotel but they did not allow pets in the room so we fed and watered both animals and locked them in the cab of the U-Haul.
 At 11.45 p.m. the desk manager called us to say that the lights had just come on in the truck.
 Alan dressed and went to investigate.
 Sure enough Susie was standing on the seat, staring out the window and wagging tail like mad.
 She had turned on the lights.
 Alan got her settled down again and early the next morning we set off again.

-Onwards Go to Chapter Seven
+Go to Chapter Seven

-Back to Home Page Back to Home Page
+Back to Home Page Back to Immigration Home Page

-Copyright © 1995-2008 Carolyn, carolyn@witchweb.net
+Copyright © 1995-2017 Carolyn, carolyn@witchweb.net